adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 * `bad-marking.txt` : A file that trips the `*SENSITIVE*` marker.
 * `bad-SSN.txt` : A file that trips the social security number (recall that SSNs have the format of XXX-XX-XXXX).

 Write a script named `sf.sh` (Sensitive Finder) that scans a file for sensitive information.
 If no sensitive information is detected, the script should echo CLEAN.
-If sensitive information is detected, you should echo out SENSITIVE followed by the reason (MARKED SENSITIVE or SSN).
+If sensitive information is detected, you should echo out SENSITIVE followed by the reason (MARKED SENSITIVE or SSN), e.g. SENSITIVE, MARKED SENSITIVE.

 ### Task 3d - Bring it Together

-Using your existing scripts (`ae.sh`, `sbs.sh`, `sf.sh`), write a script named `aa.sh` (Archive Analyzer) that extracts an archive and then checks any of the detected files.
+Using your existing scripts (`ae.sh`, `sbs.sh`, `sf.sh`), write a script named `aa.sh` (Archive Analyzer) that extracts an archive and then checks any of the files within the respective archive.
+It should also appropriately clean up any files extracted (e.g. you should delete the extracted files).

 If everything is good, echo CLEAN.
 Otherwise, echo out the first reason that causes the archive to be noted as potentially bad.
 Note that only one reason is sufficient and that only need to identify one violation.